Qualicum Beach: Military Units

 HMS Qualicum was a ship in the Royal Navy named for the community.

 Serval Escape

 On October 2, 2022, a pair of Servals escaped from a private residence in Qualicum Beach.
 A neighbour's pet cat was killed by one of the escaped servals.
 The first serval was found on October 3, while the second roamed free, killing several ducks, until it was captured on October 9.
 The incident, among others, prompted the BC SPCA to request a provincial ban on serval cats as pets.

 Town Crier

-Since 1999, the town's official Town crier is Leonard Mustard.
+Qualicum Beach is the only town on Vancouver Island that still has a town crier.
+Since 2026, Jim Purdon is the town's official town crier, with Mike Garland serving as alternate.
+From 1999 until 2025, the town's official Town crier was Leonard Mustard.